 I normally have at least twenty Nechville Banjo in the shop or on order, including open back and resonator banjos.
 I even have an exclusive "Turtle Hill" Nechville Phantom model.
 Before buying, contact me to get a quote; you'll probably save money!
 Please feel free to call me if you have any questions about Nechville banjos.
 I’m very familiar with their features, since I own three Phantoms (that’s all I play).

 Unfortunately, these aren’t “normal” times.
 Nechville banjos have been very popular, and they are a year behind in production.
-As I write this, I only have a few Nechvilles in the shop, with more than a dozen Phantoms on order, including several Turtle Hill Customs, four with Galaxy inlay, four with offset stars, and two or three with Apple Blossom inlay.
+As I write this, I only have a few Nechvilles in the shop, with more than a dozen Phantoms on order, including several Turtle Hill Customs, four with Galaxy inlay, four with offset stars, and two or three with Heart Blossom inlay.
 I also have three of the popular Atlas openback on order, including one with the Turtle Hill Custom inlay.
 If you are interested in any banjo that’s on order, you can reserve it with a deposit, and pay the balance when it is ready for shipment.

 About Nechville Banjos, from the company’s web site